Dave Portnoy: Controversial comments

 Critics allege that comments posted on Barstool Sports by Portnoy and others normalize rape culture.
 Comments that have sparked debate include a post on a 2010 blog satirizing an Australian judge, in which Portnoy said though I never condone rape if you're a size 6 and you're wearing skinny jeans you kind of deserve to be raped right?"
 When confronted with his statement by Lisa Guerrero of Inside Edition, Portnoy said: "Correct.
 I stand by that.
 I think it's a funny joke."
 Guerrero asked, "Do you know how offensive that is?"
 He responded, "No, I obviously don't."

 In 2020, multiple videos of Portnoy surfaced that showed him using the N-word or joking about blackface.
 Business Insider reported that Portnoy had made multiple "unprovoked, personal attacks online", including frequent "sexually harassing comments" toward Deadspin's Laura Wagner.
 Portnoy has defended himself from allegations of sexism, saying: "I gave two girls their own radio show.
 We have hired girl after girl.
 They say it's a great place to work."

 NFL-related legal issues

 Portnoy has twice been detained in NFL-related incidents.
-On May 12, 2015, he was arrested after he and three Barstool employees handcuffed themselves to each other on the floor of NFL headquarters in Manhattan and demanded to speak with NFL Commissioner Roger Goodell to protest Deflategate.
+On May 12, 2015, he was arrested after he and three Barstool employees handcuffed themselves to each other on the floor of NFL headquarters in Manhattan and demanded to speak with NFL commissioner Roger Goodell to protest Deflategate.
 He was arrested again in 2019 when he was placed in a holding cell at Mercedes-Benz Stadium for a portion of Super Bowl LIII after creating fake passes to attend a press event the day before.
 He was prohibited from attending the game.

+As of 2026, he has been permitted to attend NFL related events again, including the Super Bowl.
+As such, he attended the 2026 Super Bowl along with other Barstool Sports employees, featuring the New England Patriots and Seattle Seahawks.